garronej/vite-envs/README.md

 When you run `yarn build` create react app does bundle all the variables prefixed by `REACT_APP_` and expose them under `process.env` ([see here](https://create-react-app.dev/docs/adding-custom-environment-variables/)).
 The problem, however, is that you likely don't want to build your app on the server.
-The CRA team also suggests to [introduce placeholders](https://create-react-app.dev/docs/title-and-meta-tags/#injecting-data-from-the-server-into-the-page) in the `public/index.html` and do the substitution on the server before serving the app.
+For this use case the CRA team suggests to [introduce placeholders](https://create-react-app.dev/docs/title-and-meta-tags/#injecting-data-from-the-server-into-the-page) in the `public/index.html` and do the substitution on the server before serving the app.
 This solution involves a lot of hard to maintain scripting.

 This module abstract away the burden of managing environment variable injection as well as providing a type-safe way